dmars8047/docker-compose-demo/README.md

 # Docker Compose Demo
- A demo/proof of concept of how to use docker compose with APIs (.NET) and databases (MySQL).
+ A demo/proof of concept of how to use docker compose with APIs and databases.
+This project uses ASP.NET WebAPIs and MySQL databases but the concepts apply to most other frameworks, languages, and/or database management systems.

  ## Prerequisites